 Reimbursement guaranteed if the training is not satisfied

 Our approach is both practical and inspirational.
 Our training is carefully designed and tested to develop the key skills and confidence needed while being highly participatory and fun

-Account Management is an important role within any organisation.
-Account Managers are responsible for nurturing customer relationships and increasing sales with their organisation’s key customers.
-The Account Manager will usually act as a first point of contact for clients; responding to complaints, purchases, project requests and any general queries.
+Account Management is an important role within any organization.
+Account Managers are responsible for nurturing customer relationships and increasing sales with their organization’s key customers.
+The Account Manager will usually act as the first point of contact for clients; responding to complaints, purchases, project requests, and any general queries.
 Their approach should help maintain client relationships in order to ensure that they continue to use the company for business.

-These Account Management training course materials are suitable for anyone that works in an account management role or relevant sales function and will assist the participants in improving their working practices, developing customer relationships and in turn increasing business performance and sales success.
+This Account Management course materials are suitable for anyone that works in an account management role or relevant sales function and will assist the participants in improving their working practices, developing customer relationships, and in turn increasing business performance and sales success.

-Build a strong account management team that are able to effectively manage customer relationships and drive sales
+Build a strong account management team that is able to effectively manage customer relationships and drive sales

-Why is taking this Account Management training course a good idea?
+Why is taking this Account Management training a good idea?

 Well, just imagine if you were better able to:

 - Build effective business relationships with clients and help drive sales performance.